 Different types of computer vision medical imaging applications created for healthcare assist physicians successfully by making diagnosis and treatment of patients across different fields helping to inspect and understand visual information (MRIs, CAT scans, X-rays, sonograms).
 Once developed and trained, computer vision applications work quickly and accurately identifying the face, the reaction of cells to a compound, the smallest changes in a fracture, or when an instrument is removed from a surgical cavity.

 Object recognition algorithms can assist by more accurately identifying small differences between pictures and precisely interpretation of visual information in healthcare.

-Computer vision technology can prevent patient misidentification by using facial recognition in healthcare institutions.
-Errors occurring because of misidentification and wrong treatment can be dangerous for people’s health or even lethal.
+Computer vision technology in healthcare can prevent patient identification by using facial recognition in healthcare institutions.
+Errors occurring because of identification and wrong treatment can be dangerous for people’s health, or even lethal.

 For example, in cases when a doctor makes a mistake by adding the order not to do cardiopulmonary resuscitation in the wrong patient record.
 This patient can die because of it.
 A drug prescription mistakenly written in the wrong patient’s record can be very harmful as well.
 Such mistakes can be avoided when computer vision applications care about patient authentication.

 To boost accuracy, exactness and safety of surgery, healthcare institutions need computer vision applications applied for complex surgical assistance procedures.
 Computer vision applications developed for healthcare help by preventing inadvertent retention of medical instruments for the surgery, as well as by tracking usage of instruments and procedure duration.

 For instance, computer vision assists with orthopedic procedures by processing, calibrating, orienting, or navigating input information to refine visibility in order to achieve more precise technique of the surgery.
 It can reduce procedure duration, and enhance patient outcomes.